vamshing/x9115397/hw/code/10/readme.md

 The rest of the paper is organized as follows - Section ii discusses the algorithm approach.
 Section iii has the comparison operators listed, section iv is about experimental details the parameter choices made.
 Section v provides a summary of the results obtained when GA was tested against DTLZ 5.
 Section vi talks about the threats to the validity of our implementation while Section viii is about the Future scope of the implementation.
 Section viii is references.

-We will be testing the performance of our implementation of GA on 20 repeats of DTLZ 1, 3, 5, 7 models.

 ####ii.
 Understanding the Algorithm

 **ii1.
 Genetic Algorithm** :